Human Subject Research Review Procedure

 The research involves more than minimal risk, or use of specially vulnerable populations, for example, children, prisoners, pregnant women, or persons with mental or physical disabilities.

-The researcher(s) submits a proposal to the Office of Academic Affairs.
+Faculty and students whose research meets the above criteria should apply online.
+Students must list a faculty sponsor that will endorse the research.
 The project description should give special attention to the nature of potential risks, how the risks will be managed, and the qualifications of the researchers for conducting research of this nature.
-Students must have a faculty sponsor endorse and sign the form.
 The full committee will review the proposal and respond, generally within two (working) weeks.
 Category III research requires approval; research may not begin until researchers have received notification of approval from the IRB.

 Composition of the Board